How to buy property in Turkey using cryptocurrency?

 Property Turkey director Cameron Deggin says cryptocurrencies like Bitcoin allow for faster transactions than ever before.
 “I think it will become a long-term means to buy property,” he says.

-Once everything’s signed, the transaction takes around ten minutes, completed online or through an app, which means both ease and speed a significant draw for foreign buyers.
+Once everything’s signed, the transaction is completed online or through an app, which means both ease and speed, a significant draw for foreign buyers.

 Some buyers will be hesitant to deal in the cryptocurrency as it isn’t legal tender.
 However, Deggin says this grey area works in its favour.
 “Bitcoin isn’t subject to the same rules and regulations of local currency, which appeals to some buyers.”